 By Aspasia Celia Tsampas

-The following piece was published in the September 2019 issue of The Campus.
+The following article appeared in the October 2019 edition of The Campus.

 With the 2019-2020 academic year in full swing, The Campus caught up with Vincent Boudreau, President of The City College of New York, to discuss his goals as he enters his third year as leader of our institution.
 Aware of the financial struggles City College continues to face, President Boudreau urges all faculty, staff, and students to go big.
 “Historically, when we are under economic pressure, we tend to go small,” he remarked, “We hunker down and hope that it will pass.
 And I think we actually have to go big.”

 After a slow and tumultuous start, the previous semester ended with City College firmly on top.
 While the uphill battle presses on with much of the same economic fight still ahead, President Boudreau is confident that our institution is well on its way to redemption.
 He acknowledges that budgeting will always be an issue.
 However, rather than allow budget cuts to tear City College down, President Boudreau is seeking out ways to supplement money from New York state.
 He commented, “The truth of the matter is that, since the late 1970s, we have never had adequate funding and we have never actually set out to explore what we can do about that, instead of cutting our budget.”
 He suggested that one way to accomplish this is by revamping the Adult and Continuing Education Program.
 Another way is by further developing City College’s fundraising apparatus.